 Both kitchen and traditional gardens offer a sense of satisfaction coupled with tangible rewards for a job well done.
 Beyond these similarities, there are some distinct differences between the two, however.

-One of the main characteristics of a kitchen garden is accessibility.
+One of the main characteristics is accessibility.
 It should be easy to grab the items you need to your prepare your daily meals.
 Therefore, a potager should be located as close to your food preparation area as possible.

 Imagine you are in the middle of preparing dinner when you suddenly realize “this marinade could use a little more rosemary.”
-Perhaps you have some rosemary growing in your salad bowl garden, but what if you don’t?
+Perhaps you have started growing vegetables indoors (and herbs, too), and you have some rosemary growing in your salad bowl garden, but what if you don’t?
 Rather than trek out to your main vegetable garden while you have pots simmering on the stove, wouldn’t you rather be able to reach right outside your door to snip a couple sprigs?

 Kitchen gardens are usually smaller than traditional gardens.
 This is because they are usually located close to the house.
 How close?
-Ideally, a kitchen garden is placed so that the cook can quickly run out and grab fresh food as needed.
-By necessity, this usually limits the size available for the garden.
+Ideally, this sort of garden is placed so that the cook can quickly run out and grab fresh food as needed.
+By necessity, this usually limits the size available for growing food.

-If you only have limited space available to plant a kitchen garden, here is a good rule of thumb to consider.
+If you only have limited space available to plant your convenient garden, here is a good rule of thumb to consider.

 A regular vegetable garden is about planning for the future, while a kitchen garden is about enjoying today.